google/gce-machine-type-recommendations/README.md

 gcloud compute instances create test-instance-2 --zone=us-central1-a --machine-type=e2-medium
 ```

-  You will need to let these instances run **idle** for a while until the machine-type recommendations.
+You will need to let these instances run **idle** for a while until the machine-type recommendations become visible in the GCP Console UI.

   **2. Create a Pub/Sub topic**